airaaa02/airaaa02/README.md

 - **Projects Gallery**: Visual display of project outcomes.
 - **SDG Section**: Advocacy for Quality Education with a focus on web development as a tool.
 - **Contact Information**: Includes email and social media links.

 ---

+## Technologies Used
+- **Languages**: HTML and CSS
+- HTML is used for the structure and content of the website.
+- CSS is used for styling and designing the layout to create a visually appealing and user-friendly interface.

+---